bhushanoff/mini-python-projects/README.md

 # mini-python-projects

+ Eons ago, I was interested in Python.
+And then I wasn't.

-has all the mini projects I did in Python till date
+ Behold the magnificent accomplishments I made in Python :)